OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 ## How Much Medical Information Do I Have to Provide to My Employer?

 Some employees do not want to give their employers a lot of details about their disability.
 If you prefer not to give a lot of information, you may want to limit the medical information you initially give to your employer when you request an accommodation.
 For example, you may want to tell your employer what you are having trouble doing, that the problem is related to a disability, and what your accommodation ideas are.
 Some employers will not ask for more information.
-However, employers have the right to request additional medical information when an employee requests an accommodation, and if you do not provide it, the employer can deny your accommodation request.
+However, employers have the right to request additional medical information when an employee requests an accommodation.
+If your employer requests additional information and you do not provide it, your employer can deny your accommodation request.
 When an employee requests an accommodation and the disability or need for accommodation is not obvious, an employer may require that the employee provide medical documentation to establish that the employee has an ADA-qualifying disability and needs the requested accommodation.

 ## What Accommodations Can I Request?